yixianwang/yixian-site/content/notes/interview.md

 - What do you know about our company?
 Do some research before go to a client interview.
 - Why are you looking for a new project?

+## Questions to ask at the end of an interview
+- At least 3 - 5 questions for the interviewer.
+### 3 types of questions
+1. Culture
+   - What do you love most about your job?
+   - What makes people stay with this organization?
+   - What are the biggest challenges or opportunities that this organization or department is facing in the next six months to a year?
+   - **What is your favorite part about working here in this organization?**
+   - **How would you describe the work environment here?**
+2. Role-specific
+   - Can you tell me what a typical day or week looks like in this position?
+   - What do you want the person in this position to accomplish in their first 30/60/90 days?
+   - What challenges or opportunities do you foresee this position taking on in the next six month?
+   - **How will my performance be measured in this position?**
+   - **How long will this project last?**
+   - **What are the next steps in the interview process?**
+3. Hesitation
+   - Do you have any hesitation about me filling this position?
+   - Based on what we've talked about today, is there anything that is causing you hesitation about my fit for this position
+   - How do I compare to other candidates you've interviewed for this role?
+   - Have I answered all the questions that you have for me?
+   - **Do you have any hesitation about my qualifications?**
+   - **Is there anything I can clarify for you?**